Skip to main content

 Example continued: You have a fresh $100,000 account.
 You take a trade resulting in a 11% account gain, increasing your account balance to $111,000.
 Given that the maximum drawdown does not trail past your starting balance, your maximum drawdown is $100,000.

-As a reminder, the maximum drawdown calculation is based on your account balance (closed positions) but you must not let your equity (open positions) reach or fall below your maximum drawdown level.
+As a reminder, the maximum drawdown calculation is derived from your High Water Mark (closed positions) but you must not let your equity (open positions) reach or fall below your maximum drawdown level.

 It is crucial that you understand the risk rules when taking a Breakout Evaluation.